LiaScript/docs/README.md

 [( )] This is ~~wrong~~ too!
 ```

-Only one element can be selected!
+Only one element can be selected, but if you want to, you can also have multiple
+correct answers!

     [( )] Wrong
     [(X)] This is the **correct** answer